Kim Kardashian And Kanye West Are ‘Helping’ President Trump With His Popularity Amongst African-Americans

 — Kim Kardashian West (@KimKardashian) June 4, 2018

-What Trump may have been referring to, however, is the fact that his popularity amongst African-American men has increased by 22% since Kanye West came out in support of the President.
+What Trump may have been referring to, however, is the fact that his popularity amongst African-American men has increased by 22 percent since Kanye West came out in support of the president.
 So, it’s entirely possible that he got his numbers all confused.

 It bears stating, too, that in the past, Kim Kardashian and Kanye West had different political views — Kardashian, in fact, came out in support of Hillary Clinton in the presidential race of 2016.